Plain English Summary

 Publication and dissemination plan

 Planned publication of the protocol in a peer-reviewed journal before completion of recruitment which will then be available online.
-Planned publication of the findings in high-impact peer reviewed journals approximately one year after the overall trial end date (01/08/2019).
+Planned publication of the findings in high-impact peer reviewed journals.

 IPD sharing statement

 The anonymised patient level data will be stored in the University of Cambridge data repository (https://www.repository.cam.ac.uk).
 It will be open access and available to researchers approximately 2 years after the completion of the study.
 The trialists have submitted an amendment to the ethics committee to obtain patient consent for this.

 Participant level data

 Stored in repository